akvdevav/curd-vaadin-pg/postgres-postgis.md

 **Dwell Time Analysis:** If customers spend very little time in the Produce section, it might indicate poor layout, lack of appealing displays, or difficulty finding items.
 Conversely, high dwell time in a non-destination zone might indicate confusion or bottlenecks.

-**P**ath Analysis:** If many users take a long, winding path to reach a popular product, consider creating a more direct route.
+**Path Analysis:** If many users take a long, winding path to reach a popular product, consider creating a more direct route.
 If a certain aisle is consistently avoided, it might be a "dead zone" needing revitalization.

 Staffing Optimization: